Princess Elizabeth of Tooro: Early life and education

 The Princess was born in 1936 to Rukidi III of Tooro, the eleventh Omukama of Tooro who reigned between 1928 and 1965.
 Her mother was Queen Kezia, a daughter of Nikodemo Kakoro, a senior chief.
-Her title from birth was Omubiitokati or Princess.
+Her title from birth was Omubiitokati meaning "princess."

-After finishing elementary school from the present Kyebambe Girls' Secondary School, she was sent to Gayaza High School, a girls' boarding school in Buganda, followed by Sherborne School for Girls in England, where she was the only black student.
+Elizabeth attended Kyebambe Girls' Secondary School before she was sent to live in the neighbouring Kingdom of Buganda, where she attended Gayaza High School, a girls' boarding school.
+In 1957, Dame Diana Reader Harris of Sherborne School for Girls in England visited Elizabeth's classroom while in search for an alternative international exchange relationship, Sherborne's previous arrangement with a distinguished school in Peking having fallen through in the face of the communist revolution in China.
+Elizabeth was soon sent to the home of Georgina Schofield — a missionary friend of her father's — in Melksham before reporting to Sherborne in Dorset.

+At Sherborne, Elizabeth was the only black student.
 "I felt that I was on trial and that my failure to excel would reflect badly on the entire black race," she later wrote.
-After one year, she was accepted into Girton College, Cambridge, the third African woman to be admitted to the University of Cambridge in the institution's history.
+With only one year to prepare, she was accepted into Girton College, Cambridge, the third African woman to be admitted to the University of Cambridge in the institution's history.
 In 1962, she graduated from Cambridge with a law degree.
 Three years later, in 1965, the princess became a barrister-at-law as a member of Gray's Inn, becoming the first woman from East Africa to be called to the English Bar.
+She appeared in major international publications including Vogue, Harper's Bazaar, LIFE, Look and Ebony, becoming one of the prominent Black models of the 1960s.